dbisiw07/100-Programming-Projects/README.md

 * Design An App to find nearby friends in your contact list

-* Design and Implement a banking system for a Rural Bank in Ghana
+* Design and Implement a banking system for a Rural Bank

 * Design only the Search Component of Twitter